A Brief History

 The members entered the 2012 season in great spirits and early successes promised yet another record year.
 There were concerns at the beginning of the year that low river levels across England could cause problems for rowing events after a record breaking dry winter.
 Little did we realise quite how wrong we would as the heavens opened a few weeks into the 2012 regatta season, the rain never seeming to stop!

 Regatta after regatta was cancelled, the National Schools Regatta was curtailed after one day due to horrendous conditions and rowers across the country struggled to find events to race at.
-After St Neot’s Regatta cancelled due to waterlogging, our members managed to place entries at Bewdley, scheduled for the same weekend.
-Later that week the message was received that this event had also called off due to high river levels and flooded fields.
+After St Neot’s Regatta cancelled due to waterlogging, our members managed to place entries at Bewdley, scheduled for the same weekend, only for that event to be called off later that week.

 As Burton Regatta weekend approached the Regatta Committee anxiously watched the river Trent and the Burton Washlands, and the week prior to the regatta weekend it looked like the event would go ahead.
 However, further heavy rains during the next week left the Regatta Meadows completely waterlogged, and with a rising river level the decision was taken on the Wednesday morning that the event should be cancelled, a galling decision as the event had received a near record breaking entry.
 The decision was, however, vindicated when the arrival of what should have been Burton Regatta weekend saw un-rowable river levels on the Trent through the town.